ab218/lockgame/README.md

 ## Summary

-This is a variation of the numerical logic game [Bulls and Cows](https://en.wikipedia.org/wiki/Bulls_and_Cows).
+A variation of the numerical logic game [Bulls and Cows](https://en.wikipedia.org/wiki/Bulls_and_Cows).

 To set up the game, first choose the game mode and the number (_n_) of digits for the secret combination.
 When playing alone or with others, the answer should be hidden from the players who are attempting to solve the secret combination.